 I love an easy recipe like this.
 There is comfort in knowing that it is a simple, straightforward task and you are all but guaranteed a good result.

 Especially when that result is warm muffins full of fresh fruit and buttery streusel topping.
-If you want to get deeper into it, you can read all about the muffin method from my friend Jenni.
+If you want to get deeper into it, you can read all about the muffin method.

-Here are a few helpful tips for success.
+Here are a few helpful tips and tricks for success.
 One word of advice when making muffins – make sure that the milk and eggs are room temperature before you start.

 Why does this matter?
 Because when you pour melted butter into cold milk, it will immediately clump up instead of incorporating properly into the mixture.
 When everything is room temperature, this doesn’t happen.